 The Tears of Roermond

-After the liberation of South Limburg and the failed Battle of Arnhem, the Maas River in Central and North Limburg remained the front line for the time being.
+After the liberation of South Limburg and the area west of the Maas River and the failed Battle of Arnhem, the Maas River in Central and North Limburg remained the front line for the time being.
 In Roermond, when it had been front city for over a month - arrived in the night of 25 to 26 November the depleted 1st battalion of the parachute regiment Kampfgruppe Hübner.
 The commander Ulrich Matthaeas became city commander (Ortskommandant) and because the west side of the Maas was liberated territory, he also became front section commander (Frontabschnittskommandant).
 A grim atmosphere immediately developed in the city.
 He and one of his subordinates, F.W.
 Held, practiced true terror there in December.
+The soldiers knew, of course, that the war was unwinnable and that they were hated.
+There was nothing left of the friendly face that the occupiers had initially put on.
+Most of the police were less and less willing to cooperate with their terror.
+At the same time, the demand for forced laborers in Germany was increasing.
+Matthaeas and one of his subordinates, F.W.
+Held, exercised downright terror in December.
+The hunt for people in hiding was also intensified for another reason.
 The Major had had a panic fear of partisans since his stay in Russia.
 When the Allies would cross the Meuse River, he feared being attacked from behind.
 Therefore, he sought an opportunity to get rid of the entire male population of “recruitable” age.
 That opportunity presented itself around Christmas 1944.
 By betrayal a hiding place of eleven Roermonders came to light, who were hiding under the floor of a classroom at the Schoolpath.
 One young man, Jacobus Sevenich, managed to escape.

 The remaining ten and two other detainees had to appear before a hastily assembled drumhead court-martial.
 The verdict was decided in advance: death by bullet.Because it was not about their withdrawal from the labor service or other so-called offenses such as listening to the BBC.
 It was about terror as a means to get the men and boys out of Roermond and furthermore to make them slaves.
 On December 26 and 27, 1944, the 14 were shot in the Elmpterbos just across the German border near Roermond: Louis Claessens, Frans Denis, Josef Fuchs, Johannes Hanno, Lambertus Janssens, Willem Jongen, Thijs Oljans, Wicher Oljans, Hubertus Selder, Mathieu Sevenich, Jan Tobben, Louis Uphus (later reburied on the National Field of Honor in Loenen), Willem Winters and ‘Frans’, an escaped Polish prisoner of war.